crackpawt/crackpawt/README.md

 - I make kys/kms/sh nd slightly edgy jokes, im also ironicslly mean to friends + flirt, if uncomfortable tell me
 - **i dont do background checks on ponytown mutuals or random people i sit with,,**  i put my trust in them to follow my dni and be a decent person. leave me out of personal drama nd if its genuine allegations inform me about it
 - im bad at getting close to people
-- im oblivious if u have issues with me address them
 - i dont do rp.
 - if im in a bad mood i prolly wont be talking
 - i kin nd yume characters shamelessly